Nas-r/Planimation/README.md

 ##TODO
 Still need to implement optional postcondition grouping/ordering:
 The user should be able to choose whether to play all of an action's postcondition animations at once or sequentially, and if sequentially the user should be able to specify the order.

-global css options are not being applied properly.
-For example, disabling label's doesn't seem to work, nor does setting a background-image.

 Maybe some input to rotate an image so that it's facing some degree. e.g box:120 would rotate the box 120 degrees clockwise from its default orientation.